sikunzzz/Python-Dashboard/README.md

 First let's demonstrate what final produced dashboard look like:
 [![Demo-dashboard](https://j.gifs.com/L7WQOW.gif)]

-After collecting those data, I started to build components of the dashboard.
+Returning to our procedures, after collecting those data, I started to build components of the dashboard.

 #### Comparison of Historical Oil and Gas price
 The first part is basically a comparison chart of gas and oil price.
 Historically, oil and gas has strong correlation.
 This graph plots gas price and 13% of oil price together.
 A date selector is incorporated to choose the period of data